W. F. Waters: Melbourne Walking Club

 He was a prominent bush walker in Victoria and held several offices in the Melbourne Walking Club, beginning in 1925 as a general committee member, before spending five years as secretary during the period 1927 to 1933 – when he assumed the position of Chief Leader.
-Waters would remain Chief Leader, responsible for overseeing the Party Leaders of all the Club's walks, until he became the Club's President in 1967.
+Waters would remain Chief Leader, responsible for overseeing the Party Leaders of all the club's walks, until he became the club's president in 1967.

-Due to his special knowledge of Mount Bogong, Bill was asked to join the rescue party that Howard Michell raised to try and save the other two members of his party, Mick Hull and Cleve Cole in August 1936 as they attempted the first crossing of the Bogong High Plains during winter.
+Waters had particular knowledge of Mount Bogong, and was asked to join the rescue party that Howard Michell raised to try and save the other two members of his party, Mick Hull and Cleve Cole in August 1936 as they attempted the first crossing of the Bogong High Plains during winter.
 Hull was saved, but Cleve Cole died of hypothermia.

 During the period of 1927–1930, a series of articles by him appeared in the magazine Victorian Scout.

 Rover Scout Commissioner

-Waters was appointed as Headquarters Commissioner for Rovers in 1930 and continued in the role until 1965, when he was asked to step down and took up the newly created role of Commissioner for Rover Training, a position he held until his death three years later.
-Chief Commissioner Charles Hoadley gave Bill a simple brief: Get the Rovers out of their Dens and back into the outdoors, a goal that he would dedicate the remainder of his life to.
+Waters was appointed as Headquarters Commissioner for Rovers in 1930 and continued in the role until 1965, when he was reassigned to the newly created role of Commissioner for Rover Training.
+On appointing Waters, Chief Commissioner Charles Hoadley gave a simple brief: Get the Rovers out of their Dens and back into the outdoors.
+This goal Waters would dedicate the remainder of his life to achieving.

-With Waters' guidance, Victorian Rovers built three Chalets, ran the Seventh World Moot – the first World Scout event ever held in the southern hemisphere, mapped much of the land between Frankston and Warburton, pioneered skiing, began training their own leaders, maintained their organisation through the Second World War, and became the leaders of Rovering in Australia.
+With Waters' guidance, Victorian Rovers built three Chalets, ran the 7th World Moot – the first World Scout event ever held in the southern hemisphere, mapped much of the land between Frankston and Warburton, pioneered skiing, began training their own leaders, maintained their organisation through the Second World War, and became the leaders of Rovering in Australia.

 Alpine Rovering

 With Waters' encouragement, Victorian Rovers were amongst the pioneers of skiing in the state.
 These achievements grew from Waters teaching the Rovers the basics of cross-country skiing on a grassy hill.
-Bill had already gained much experience in the new sport, having been a part of the first party to reach the summit of Victoria's highest peak, Mt Bogong during winter, back in 1928.
+Water had much experience in the new sport, having been a part of the first party to reach the summit of Victoria's highest peak, Mt Bogong during winter, back in 1928.

-Mt Donna Buang
+Mount Donna Buang

-The Rovers skied at Mt Donna Buang for many years until access to the better snowfields further from Melbourne improved.
-In 1945, with the end of the Second World War, The Rover Section wanted to construct a memorial to those Rovers who had been killed during the hostilities.
-By November, £110 had already been raised and so Bill purchased the land on the slopes of Mount Donna Buang and began the planning for the construction.
+The Rovers skied at Mount Donna Buang for many years until access to the better snowfields further from Melbourne improved.
+In 1945, following the end of the Second World War, the Rover Section wanted to construct a memorial to the Rovers who had been killed during the hostilities.
+By November 1945, £110 had already been raised.
+Waters purchased the land on the slopes of Mt Donna Buang and began the planning for the construction.
 By May 1946, funds had doubled, and the framework had been assembled by Rovers.
 However the postwar building restrictions prevented the completion of Rover Memorial Chalet, Warburton until 1949.
+This facility is still in use today, now known as the Warburton Trails Adventure Centre.